truelossless/crocolang/SPEC.md

 Importing one file will import all files imported by this file.

 ## Traits [0%]
 Traits are used for polymorphism.
-They are similar to go interfaces.
+They are similar to Go interfaces.
 A struct implementing all the functions of a trait automatically implements this trait.
 The function definitions must match.
 A trait is entirely considered as a type.

 ```croco